ValeBotti/ASP_NET_Core_Web_API/README.md

 # REFACTORING:

 #### 1. ABSTRACTION BY SPECIFICATION / CONTRACT
-When looking at my project, I couldn't be satisfied with my "OrderController" class; I knew that my methods were doing way too many responsibilities, and even I couldn't comprehend it at first glance.<br>
+When looking at my project, I couldn't be satisfied with my "OrderController" class; I knew that my methods were taking way too many responsibilities, and even I couldn't comprehend it at first glance.<br>
 The first thing I thought was that I clearly wasn't using the framework's standard architecture in the best way, so I wanted to add a few comments to help me out in the process of **separation of concerns**.<br>

 Right away, I remembered my OOP class in Java and Liskov's book: